Adas4044/How-Google-Maps-Works-1/README.md

 ## Installation
-1. Clone repository to your local machine
+1. Clone the repository to your local machine
 2. Open terminal and `cd` into repository folder
 3. Run `npm install`
 4. Run `vite` or `npm run dev`